-Set up in March 2020 with support of the Australian Government through the Partnership for Knowledge-Based Poverty Reduction Trust Fund, the World Bank Indonesia COVID-19 Observatory is a constellation of quick-deploying data collection efforts that respond to this demand.
+Set up in March 2020 with support of the Australian Government through the Partnership for Knowledge-Based Poverty Reduction Trust Fund and the Bill and Melinda Gates Foundation, the World Bank Indonesia COVID-19 Observatory is a constellation of quick-deploying data collection efforts that respond to this demand.
 It aims to generate near-real-time insights on the impact of the COVID-19 crisis and inform the policymaking process by identifying gaps that may require scaling up or redirecting of policy responses to under-covered areas as the crisis unfolds.

 - Social media platforms while conducting rapid polls to solicit information on citizen knowledge, concerns, and sentiments, including policy responses.